cyham/picoctf2022-writeup/100/basic-mod1/README.md

 print("}")
 ```

-Step 4: Put the result inside the picoCTF{} wrapper.
+Step 4: Put the result inside the picoCTF{} wrapper